The Beginning of the End (Mark 13)

 Like many of you, I was watching the gold medal hockey game last Sunday afternoon.
 In the last minute of play in regular time, the USA tied the game.
 Overtime started.
 The next goal would decide the game.
 Up until that point I had been multitasking.
 I had a newspaper in my hand and I would pick up my laptop during the game.

 But when that game went into overtime, I put that newspaper and computer down and watched.
 The game had my undivided attention.
 Jesus says in this passage that this world will one day end, and that he will be returning and calling us to account.
 How should we respond?
 Not by guessing all the details of what’s going to happen.
-He calls us to watch, just as closely as I watching that game.
+He calls us to watch, just as closely as I watched that game.

 Every time the Bible mentions the end, it’s not to encourage speculation.
 It’s to get us to live differently now.